benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/AQM.rst

 .. code-block:: console

    $ DST_DIR=<path to root directory for sync>
-   $ conda run -n aqm-data-sync --no-capture-output aqm-data-sync time-varying --dst-dir ${DST_DIR} --use-case AEROMMA --snippet
+   $ conda run -n aqm-eval --no-capture-output aqm-data-sync time-varying --dst-dir ${DST_DIR} --use-case AEROMMA --snippet

-After testing a 24-hour forecast, remove the ``--snippet`` flag to download the full time-varying dataset.
+After testing a 24-hour forecast, remove the ``--snippet`` flag to download the full time-varying dataset, or provide a custom end date via the ``--last-cycle-date`` flag.

-If you are not on a Tier 1 platform and have not acquired the SRW fixed file data, also download the fixed data using:
+If you are not on a Tier 1 platform and have not acquired the SRW fixed file data, also download the SRW fixed data using:

 .. code-block:: console

    $ # Use the same destination directory as the time-varying data download.
    $ DST_DIR=<path to root directory for sync>
-   $ conda run -n aqm-data-sync --no-capture-output aqm-data-sync srw-fixed --dst-dir ${DST_DIR}
+   $ conda run -n aqm-eval --no-capture-output aqm-data-sync srw-fixed --dst-dir ${DST_DIR}

 Now, setting ``cpl_aqm_parm.USE_FIX_AQM_S3_DATA_STAGE= true`` will adjust fixed files paths to point to the ``AQM_STAGE_DST_DIR``.